What are key B2B messaging frameworks?

 How do you structure B2B case studies within your messaging framework?

 Organize case studies by buyer persona, use case, and proof point rather than chronology or client size.
-Each story should reinforce specific framework claims with quantified outcomes, implementation timelines, and stakeholder quotes.
-Create case study libraries that sales teams can deploy based on prospect persona and competitive situation without hunting through unorganized client stories.
+Every story should reinforce specific framework claims with quantified outcomes, implementation timelines, and stakeholder quotes, because a case study that doesn't connect to your positioning is just content that takes up space.
+Build case study libraries that sales teams can pull from based on prospect persona and competitive situation, so nobody is hunting through unorganized client stories at the end of a quarter.

 What storytelling frameworks work best for enterprise B2B messaging?